mirror of

 provide a reliable platform for communication.</p>

-<p>This need for coordination and trust inevitably leads to an environment of control, where its very
+<p>This need for coordination and trust inevitably leads to an environment of control, where it’s very

 easy for infrastructure operators or governments to control or alter traffic.</p>